-- Seborrheic keratosis (SK) is a common cutaneous lesion that affects more than 83 million Americans,' particularly those who are middle-aged and older.
-While benign, these lesions are cosmetically unacceptable to many patients. - Malignancy concerns following the appearance of SK lesions act as a primary driver for a patient to seek medical advice. - Removal of SKs is often performed for cosmetic reasons, but it may be indicated for inflamed, pruritic, or painful lesions. - Currently, there is no US FDA-approved drug for the treatment of SKs.
-However, ablative/destructive procedures (eg, cryosurgery, electrodessication/curettage, etc) are available, but their efficacy and safety have not been rigorously evaluated in well-controlled clinical trials. - A noninvasive, well-tolerated, topical agent for the removal of SK lesions is an important unmet need. - A-101, a patented investigational new drug, is a 40% hydrogen peroxide topical solution, with a surface tension-reducing agent formulated for the treatment of SK lesions.2 - Phase 2 studies showed that a numerically greater percentage of subjects achieved lesion clearance when treated with A-101 40% versus A-101 32.5%; both concentrations achieved significantly greater clearance than placebo.3 - The purpose of this study was to evaluate the safety and efficacy of A-101 40% versus its matching vehicle for the treatment of SK.
+- Seborrheic keratosis (SK) is a common cutaneous lesion that affects more than 83 million Americans,1 particularly those who are middle-aged and older.
+While benign, these lesions are cosmetically unacceptable to many patients. - Malignancy concerns following the appearance of lesions act as a primary driver for a patient to seek medical advice. - Removal of SKs is often performed for cosmetic reasons, but it may be indicated for inflamed, pruritic, or painful lesions. - Prior to December 2017, there was no US FDA-approved drug for the treatment of SKs.
+Ablative/destructive procedures (eg, cryosurgery, electrodessication/curettage, etc) had been available; however, their efficacy and safety have not been rigorously evaluated in well-controlled clinical trials, and they often involve burning, cutting, or freezing. - A noninvasive, well-tolerated, topical agent for the removal of SKs is an important unmet need. - A-101 is a patented topical formulation based on a high concentration of hydrogen peroxide (40% w/w) for asymptomatic SK.2 - Phase 2 studies showed that a numerically greater percentage of subjects achieved lesion clearance when treated with A-101 40% versus A-101 32.5%; both concentrations achieved significantly greater clearance than placebo.3 - The purpose of this study (A-101-SEBK-301; NCT02667236) was to evaluate the safety and efficacy of A-101 40% versus its matching vehicle for the treatment of SK.